top of page

 Mammoth Site (nearby fossil museum & dig site)

-🥗Recipes we cooked on our trip that fit a tiny kitchen🥗
+🥗Recipes we cooked on our trip🥗

 Comments